 Your child is probably desperate for the latest iPhone – but these usually cost much more than you’d spend on a typical Christmas or birthday gift.
 Fortunately, it’s possible to get a great deal on entry-level handsets from Samsung, Nokia and Motorola which will do everything they need, and more.

-If you already have a handset, it’s cheaper to go for a SIM-only package which gives your child a set number of minutes for calls, plus text messages and, if they have smartphone, data.
-If you’re worried they might run up huge bills, a pay-as-you-go option gives you more control – but regular top-ups can work out more expensive.
+If you already have a handset, it’s cheaper to go for a SIM-only package which gives your child a set number of minutes for calls, plus text messages and, if they have a smartphone, data.
+If you’re worried they might run up huge bills, a pay-as-you-go option gives you more control – but regular top-ups can be more expensive.

 As a rough guide, a 1GB allowance is enough for around 40 minutes of browsing the web or 20 minutes of music streaming per day.
 A 4GB allowance means they can stream music for around an hour per day, while 8GB is enough to stream an entire movie or a TV show once or twice a week.